 Smalltalk Elementary Block

 An action block which is defined by an execute function which is written in the Smalltalk language.
-The block's code will be executed inside expecco itself.
+The block's code is usually executed inside expecco itself, but it is also possible to define bridged Smalltalk actions, which execute inside another Smalltalk process (local or remote).
 See "Smalltalk Elementary Blocks" in the Expecco API Documentation.

 SUT (System Under Test)

 Expecco interacts with this either in a pure black box (only talking to external interfaces), or gray to white box fashion (some or a lot of knowledge about internals of the SUT are known).

 Technically, black box tests interact with the SUT via (more or less official) external interfaces, such as messages, documents, communication interfaces, GUI interaction etc. White box tests can access data structures and interfaces internal to the SUT.

 In expecco, White Box Tests are done by implanting code into the SUT via code injection techniques.
 Depending on the type of technology and environment used, this injection (or instrumentation) may be possibly dynamically (Java or .NET) or has to be done statically by linking expecco-support libraries to the program (C, C++).